We're an affiliate

-Canine diseases are the leading causes of death in Pitbulls and other dog breeds.
+Canine diseases are the leading cause of death in Pitbulls and other dog breeds.
 Some health issues in Pitbulls are heritable while others are acquired due to poor ownership practices.

 The following are some of the most common illnesses among Pitbulls: